LDSorg/lds-connect-php/README.md

 lds-connect-php
 ===============

+Due to security concerns, I'll probably never support PHP, PERL, CGI, etc.

-Connect with lds.org through oauth2 using PHP
+You can use any of the [other languages](https://github.com/ldsorg?query=backend) to connect with lds.org thru oauth2 (thru ldsconnect.org) instead of PHP